Cruel0224/Front-End-Pro/README.md

 There is a button with the text "Change theme".
 When you click on it, the site should switch between light and dark themes (add/remove the dark-theme class to <body>).

-<button id="toggle-theme">Change theme</button>

-Find the button
+- Find the button
-Hang the click event handler
+- Hang the click event handler
-Add/remove the dark-theme class from <body>
+- Add/remove the dark-theme class from <body>
-Write your own styles for the dark theme
+- Write your own styles for the dark theme

 Use only addEventListener